Samwise74/eagles-writeups/greys/README.md

 116 => 0b1110100
 ```

-submitting this sequence in order will result in the trust only decreasing by 1.
+Submitting this sequence in order will result in the trust only decreasing by 1.

 ```
 Enter Code #1 (Trust: 1000):